Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 In the 1970s, NASA sent two twin missions, Viking I and Viking II, to the Red Planet.
 Each mission consisted of an orbiter and a lander, allowing astronomers to observe Mars from two vantage points.
 Viking I touched down on the western slope of Mars’ Chryse Planitia on July 20, 1976.
 Viking II landed at Utopia Planitia a couple of months later, on September 3, 1976.

 They were the United States’ first successful landing missions to Mars and set the stage for decades of successful Martian surface exploration.
-Importantly, the Soviet Mars 3 lander beat the U.S. to the surface of Mars, but failed shortly after landing, having returned only a single unintelligible image.
+Notably, the Soviet Mars 3 lander beat the U.S. to the surface of Mars, but failed shortly after landing, having returned only a single unintelligible image.
 The primary mission for Viking was to gather high-resolution photos from the surface of Mars.
-The Viking landers achieved that mission in spades, sending back the first clear photos from another world.
+The Viking landers achieved that mission big time, sending back the first clear photos from another world.

 Over the intervening decades, we’ve learned a lot about how life works on Earth and how it might work elsewhere.
 We’ve also sent another eight landers to Mars, including NASA’s Curiosity and Perseverance rovers, both of which are currently searching for life in their respective corners of the planet.
 Notably, we have encountered evidence of organic compounds, something Viking initially detected as well.